PPMstar/PPMnotebooks/Demos/README.md

-RProf_gui.ipynb  | A widget to plot radial profile data with a simple GUI |  >= PPMstarHub 1.2.5 Slice_gui.ipynb | A widget to plot slice images of Moms data with a GUI | PPMstarHub 1.2.6 Mollweide_gui.ipynb | A widget to plot Mollweide projections of Moms data with a GUI | PPMstarHub 1.2.6
+RProf_gui.ipynb  | A widget to plot radial profile data with a simple GUI |  >= PPMstarHub 1.2.5 Slice_gui.ipynb | A widget to plot slice images of Moms data with a GUI | PPMstarHub 1.2.6 Mollweide_gui.ipynb | A widget to plot Mollweide projections of Moms data with a GUI | PPMstarHub 1.2.6 Analysis-entrainment.ipynb | RProf analysis: entrainment and diffusion coefficient fitting [in progress!!]| PPMstarHub 1.2.6 Rprof-time-evolution.ipynb | RProf analysis: time evolution of  of entrainment and diffusion coefficient fitting [in progress!!]| PPMstarHub 1.2.6